 Within British Columbia, area user information has been deemed sensitive and confidential by the Government.
 Information is not available unless the area user has provided consent.
 In the event of an emergency, Pembina will ensure impacted area is free from area users.
 Contact with area users will be performed in conjunction with the RCMP and/or in coordination with the Peace River Regional District.

 Local Authorities

 Name Contact Phone

 Alberta

 Local Authorities

 Name Contact Phone

 British Columbia

 School Divisions

 Name Contact Phone

 Alb erta

-D.:Ai.ab. ( Columbia

-British .oiumbia
+British Columbia

 Major Water Crossings

 Water Body Pipeline System Location Flow Direction

 British Columbia

+-

 -